-Assimilated Partners have equal rights and obligations to applicants located within the Programme area and their budget should be developed following the same principles and constraints applicable to Lead Partners and Project Partners.
+Assimilated partners have equal rights and obligations to applicants located within the Programme area and their budget should be developed following the same principles and constraints applicable to lead partners and project partners.

-All activities implemented by the Lead Partners and partners of the Programme area (and assimilated partners) outside the Programme area - including the participation in missions, study visits and events - can be accepted only in exceptional and duly justified cases.
+All activities implemented by the lead partners and partners of the Programme area (and assimilated partners) outside the Programme area - including the participation in missions, study visits, seminar and events - can be accepted, up to the 20% ERDF of the project budget, only in exceptional and duly justified cases.